sxy-sun/sxy-sun/README.md

 ### Hi there!
 My name is Xiaoyu Sun.

-I am a first year grad student studying robotics.
+I am a first year grad student studying robotics at Umich!